According To Former Lions, A Winning Football Team Can Only Be Good For Columbia

 “Because I know so much about it, and I’ve lived it, I’m especially thrilled for the players,” said Leone.

-But not everyone is so unreservedly delighted with the new Columbia Lions.
-A recent New York Times article shone a spotlight on alumni who worry that a winning football team is antithetical to the school’s identity, almost as if a losing football team is as big a part of Columbia as Lit Hum.
-But for the men who have suffered the team’s ups and downs for decades, it seems that they just can’t win.
+But not everyone is unreservedly delighted with the new Columbia Lions.
+A recent New York Times article shone a spotlight on alumni who worry that a winning football team is antithetical to the school’s identity, almost as though a losing football team is as big a part of Columbia as Lit Hum.

 “They complained about all the losing, and now that they’re winning they’re going to find something else to complain about,” said Jackson.